How to connect with your customer post GDPR

 When compiling your nuggets of insight, try to refrain from too many industry acronyms and jargon – that’s not what makes you a specialist.
 Visit The Plain English Campaign for a dose of straight talking.

-So this year, make sure your data is clean, your content compelling and show your customers you really care.
+So this year, make sure your data is insightful, your content compelling and show your customers you really care.

 Found this useful?
 You can signup to receive more insights and info from Valiant.